 A French press brings the most out the fruity Yirgacheffe flavors.
 To make the perfect cup: grind your beans thoroughly, combine two ounces of Ethiopian Yirgacheffe grounds with two cups of unfiltered water.
 Sip your coffee and enjoy the Yirgacheffe’s natural aromas.
 If you enjoy your coffee cold, let it sit in the fridge for 24 hours, and serve it over ice.
 Most Yirgacheffe coffee doesn’t need milk or cream.
 These additives drown out its distinctive flavor.

 The pour-over method brings out Yirgacheffe’s lemon acidity.
 This makes for a sweeter coffee.
 Pour-overs give you more control over the brewing process which helps to preserve your coffee’s flavor.
+We’ll walk you through the red tape.
 For the best results: combine 12 ounces of water with about three tablespoons of ground Yirgacheffe coffee, set the temperature between 192 and 198 degrees Fahrenheit, depending on how light you want your coffee.

 Fruits are best paired with Ethiopian Yirgacheffe coffee.
 Try a cup with a fruit salad or fruit bar.
 If you want something sweeter, enjoy your coffee with a lemon pound cake or lemon meringue pie.
 Yirgacheffe’s sweet flavor also tastes delicious with chocolate.
 This will bring out its notes of wine.
 Try a cup of Yirgacheffe coffee with dessert to experience its full flavor.
 If you’re treating yourself to a cup of Yirgacheffe coffee for breakfast, pair it with sweeter dishes like pancakes, French toast, or donuts.
-These match nicely with the fruity Yirgacheffe beans.
+The technology that initially underplayed the foundation stone of the cryptocurrency transaction, These match nicely with the fruity Yirgacheffe beans.

 Purchase Ethiopian Yirgacheffe Coffee